samarjit98/Language-Processors/README.md

   5. LALR parsing by merging states
   6. Operator precedence parsing

+An extremely simple intermediate code generator has been implemented using Flex and Bison for a subset of C language (declarations, assignment statements, arithmetic expressions, boolean expressions and simple control flow blocks).

 Please follow the book "Compilers: Principles, Tools and Techniques, by Aho, Ullman, Lam and Sethi" for theoretical reference.

 Made with lots of blood, sweat, caffeine and </>. :p (Never liked Compilers at all!!)